 Tips and further usage information

-In the EOS Clip Filter version, the filter allows photography with DSLR cameras even in extreme light pollution without affecting the colour balance.
+In the EOS Clip Filter version, the filter allows photography with DSLR cameras even in extreme light pollution without damaging the colour balance.

 Alternatives